grupa-ai/agent-mcp/README.md

 # AgentMCP: The Universal System for AI Agent Collaboration

 > Unleashing a new era of AI collaboration: AgentMCP is the system that makes any AI agent work with every other agent - handling all the networking, communication, and coordination between them.
-Together with MACNet (our Internet of AI Agents), we're creating a world where AI agents can seamlessly collaborate across any framework, protocol, or location.
+Together with MACNet (The Internet of AI Agents), we're creating a world where AI agents can seamlessly collaborate across any framework, protocol, or location.

 ## Transform Your Agent into a Global Network Participant in 30 Seconds